DrugLib.com — Drug Information Portal

 EXCLUSION CRITERIA:

-- Normal volunteers with an active Axis I or Axis II disorder or patients with an Axis I
+- Normal volunteers with an active Axis I or Axis II disorder or patients with an Axis

 - Subjects with a history of cardiovascular disease, liver disease and other serious

 medical illnesses, and untreated or uncontrolled hypertension will be excluded because of the potential for drug-drug interaction or because of the potential deleterious effect of the drug on the medical condition.
-An electrocardiogram, blood pressure, pulse rate, toxicological screen, cell blood count and metabolic panel including LFTs will be checked on all subjects prior to participation in the study.
+An electrocardiogram, blood pressure, pulse rate, toxicological screen, cell blood count and metabolic panel including Liver Function Tests (LFTs) will be checked on all subjects prior to participation in the study.
 Any subject with an electrocardiogram deemed abnormal by a cardiologist or with sustained systolic blood pressure of 150 mmHg or above, diastolic blood pressure of 100 mmHg or above will be excluded from the study.

-- Schizophrenic patients taking a COMT inhibitor, any illicit drugs of abuse, or MAO
+- Schizophrenic patients taking a COMT inhibitor, any illicit drugs of abuse, or

-inhibitors will be excluded.
+Monoamine Oxidase (MAO) inhibitors will be excluded.
 Patients taking paroxetine, fluoxetine, bupropion, tricyclic antidepressants, albuterol, modafinil, stimulants or pressor agents will be excluded from the study.
 No medication will be stopped in order to participate in the study.

-recent history of illicit drug or alcohol abuse will be excluded.
+anti-inflammatory drugs (NSAID) or with recent history of illicit drug or alcohol abuse will be excluded.
 Normal controls on contraceptive medication will be excluded from the study.

 - Pregnant women: Women of childbearing potential will undergo a urine pregnancy test